What is Fenugreek or Testofen?

 What nobody bothered to mention, was that the company which sponsored the study was actually a manufacturer of the product.
 Can you say “red flag”?

 What is even crazier is the study didn’t even mention testosterone being boosted long term.
-In fact, it didn’t even test for testosterone levels.
-It was simply a questionnaire asking men how they felt!
-(1)
+In fact, they found that T levels remained basically unchanged throughout the study!

-Since that time, another study published in the International Journal of Exercise Science showned no influence in free or total testosterone levels from fenugreek extract.
+Since that time, another study published in the Journal of the International Society of Sports Nutrition showed no influence in free or total testosterone levels from fenugreek extract.
 (2)

-In fact, it showed that DHT levels actually decreased which if you are looking to gain size and strength is not something you want to be doing.
+In fact, it showed that DHT levels actually decreased which if you are looking to increase size, strength or libido is not something you want to happen.

 Fenugreek “may” help increase strength but it probably doesn’t.